 The pathogenic mechanisms responsible for decreased insulin production and secretion are multiple, but usually they are related to destruction of islet cells, secondary to either immune destruction or severe pancreatitis (dogs) or amyloidosis (cats).
 Chronic relapsing pancreatitis with progressive loss of both exocrine and endocrine cells and their replacement by fibrous connective tissue results in diabetes mellitus.
 The pancreas becomes firm and multinodular and often contains scattered areas of hemorrhage and necrosis.
 Later in the course of disease, a thin, fibrous band of tissue near the duodenum and stomach may be all that remains of the pancreas.
-Selective infiltration of islets with amyloid, glycogen, and collagen with destruction of islet cells are less frequent causes of diabetes mellitus in dogs than in cats.
 In other cases, the numbers of β cells are decreased, and the cells become vacuolated; in chronic cases, the islets are difficult to find.
-Insulin resistance and secondary diabetes mellitus are also seen in many dogs with spontaneous hyperadrenocorticism and following chronic administration of glucocorticoids or progestins.
+Insulin resistance and secondary diabetes mellitus are also seen in many dogs with spontaneous hyperadrenocorticism and after chronic administration of glucocorticoids or progestins.
 Pregnancy and diestrus also can predispose to diabetes mellitus.
-In dogs, but not cats, progesterone leads to release of growth hormone, resulting in hyperglycemia and insulin resistance.
+In dogs, but not cats, progesterone leads to release of growth hormone from mammary tissue, resulting in hyperglycemia and insulin resistance.
 Obesity also predisposes to insulin resistance in both dogs and cats.

 Complete expression of the complex metabolic disturbances in diabetes mellitus appears to be the result of a bihormonal abnormality.
 Although a relative or absolute deficiency of insulin action in response to a rising extracellular glucose concentration has long been recognized as the major hormonal abnormality, the importance of an absolute or relative increase of glucagon secretion has been appreciated more recently.
 Hyperglucagonemia in diabetes may be the result of increased secretion of pancreatic glucagon, enteroglucagon, or both.
 Increased glucagon appears to contribute to development of severe hyperglycemia by mobilizing hepatic stores of glucose and to development of ketoacidosis by increasing the oxidation of fatty acids in the liver.

 The onset of diabetes is often insidious, and the clinical course chronic.
 Common signs in dogs include polydipsia, polyuria, polyphagia with weight loss, bilateral cataracts, and weakness.
-The disturbances in water metabolism develop primarily due to an osmotic diuresis.
+The disturbances in water metabolism develop primarily because of an osmotic diuresis.
 The renal threshold for glucose is ~180 mg/dL in dogs and ~280 mg/dL in cats.

 Hepatomegaly due to lipid accumulation is common in diabetic dogs and cats.
 The fatty liver results from increased fat mobilization from adipose tissue.
 Individual liver cells are greatly enlarged by the accumulation of multiple droplets of neutral lipid.
 In cats, hepatic lipidosis may occur in conjunction with diabetes mellitus.

 A diagnosis of diabetes mellitus is based on persistent fasting hyperglycemia and glycosuria.
 The normal fasting value for blood glucose in dogs and cats is 75–120 mg/dL.
 In cats, stress-induced hyperglycemia is a frequent problem, and multiple blood and urine samples may be required to confirm the diagnosis.
-Measurement of serum glycosylated hemoglobin or fructosamine (or both) can assist in differentiating between stress-induced hyperglycemia and diabetes mellitus.
-In cases of stress-induced hyperglycemia, the fructosamine and glycosylated hemoglobin concentrations are normal.
+Measurement of serum fructosamine can assist in differentiating between stress-induced hyperglycemia and diabetes mellitus.
+In cases of stress-induced hyperglycemia, the fructosamine oncentrations are normal.
 In all cases, a search should be made for drugs or diseases that predispose to diabetes.

 The use of oral hypoglycemic agents (glipizide) has been evaluated in diabetic cats.
 Glipizide is a sulfonylurea that stimulates the release of insulin from functional β cells.
 Glipizide should not be used in thin or ketonuric cats when absolute insulin deficiency is likely and exogenous insulin administration is required.
 Glipizide is administered at an initial dose of 2.5 mg, bid, PO, in conjunction with dietary management.
 Clinical response is seen at 3–4 wk.
 Short-term success is seen in 50% of treated cats, with longterm success rates (>1 yr) of ~15%.
-Alternatively, glimepiride (another sulfonylurea) may be administered to cats at 2 mg, sid.
-Acarbose, an oral α-glucosidase inhibitor, has also been used in cats at a dosage of 12.5–25 mg, bid-tid in conjunction with diet and/or insulin to control hyperglycemia.
+Alternatively, glimepiride and glyburide (other sulfonylureas) may be administered to cats at 2 mg/day (glimepiride) or 0.625 mg/day (glyburide).
+Acarbose, an oral α-glucosidase inhibitor, has also been used in cats at a dose of 12.5–25 mg, bid-tid, in conjunction with diet and/or insulin to control hyperglycemia.